scorpionTaj/diabetes-predictor/README.md

    Choose a model from the dropdown or select "Auto-select Best Model" to let the app choose the best model based on accuracy.

+3. **User Authentication:**

+   - **Sign Up:**
+     Create a new account using the registration page.
+   - **Login:**
+     Log in with your credentials.
+Once logged in, your username is displayed on the navbar and you can access prediction functionalities.
+   - **Logout:**
+     Use the logout link in the navbar to end your session.

-3. **Theme Customization:**
+4. **Theme Customization:**

-   Use the theme controls (located in the header) to switch between dark and light modes .
+   Use the theme controls (located in the header) to switch between dark and light modes.

-4. **Submit and Get Prediction:**
+5. **Submit and Get Prediction:**

    Click "Predict" to submit the form.
 A loading spinner will display during processing, and then you’ll see the prediction result along with a confidence chart.

-5. **Navigation:**
+6. **Navigation:**

-   Use the navigation bar to switch between the home page and the About page to view developer information.
+   Use the navigation bar to switch between the home page, About page, and authentication pages.

----

 ---